CMPT370Group1/cookbook/README.md

 USER INTERFACE

-It's semi-functional since we have completed some of them.
+It's semi-functional, and some layouts have not been created yet.

 MainActivity is a main screen with the application title and login/register button that calls another activity, AccountActivity.
 AccountActivity has user registration and signin.
 RecipesActivity is essentially user’s collection of recipes, in which the user can view all his/her recipes arranged by category, search for, modify or delete recipes.
 DiscoverActivity is where user can view, search and save recipes created by other users.
 There will be also a web-search option with possibility to save a web-page link or a full recipe from that page.
 ToolsActivity gives the user possibility to view and modify his/her account and use unit converters.
 If the user has not registered or logged in, there will be signin/register page instead of account information.

+ACCOUNT REGISTRATION AND SIGN IN

+Users can register and log in into their accounts and the system makes all appropriate checks for these functions and displays an error message on failure.